M-Izadmehr/react-native-multiple-picker/README.md

 -------------------
 > **Note:**

-> if by any chance after installation, the the picker worked but, the gardient background did not show, follow manual installation procedure of react-native-linear-gradient (sometimes rnpm link does not work properly):
+> if by any chance after installation, the the picker worked but, the gardient background did not show (in this case you only see the close and accept buttons and no background, with a probably red border around the screen), the problem is with linking.
+As a result, follow manual installation procedure of react-native-linear-gradient (sometimes rnpm link does not work properly):

  https://github.com/react-native-community/react-native-linear-gradient